RaycarlLei/WordAIsupport/README.md

 Thank you for choosing WordAI as your companion in exploring and learning languages.
 We hope this support documentation helps you make the most out of your WordAI experience.

+## Privacy Policy
+## 1. Introduction

+The commitment to user privacy is crucial to us.
+This privacy policy details how we collect, use, and protect personal information within the application.

+## 2. Information We Collect and Purpose of Data Collection

+We collect user-provided vocabulary inputs to provide accurate meanings and enhance user experience.
+We do not retain vocabulary input data.
+We collect your login user email and login timestamp.
+This information will not be shared.

+## 3. How We Collect Data

+OpenAI API: We utilize the OpenAI API to retrieve vocabulary meanings.

+## 4. Data Sharing

+We do not disclose user data to third parties.

+## 5. User Controls
+Users can delete their account at any time to clear relevant data.

 ##

 欢迎使用WordAI支持文档。本指南旨在帮助您熟悉并充分了解WordAI iOS应用程序。